aarneranta/python-course-gbg/extralab/extralab.md

 def exp2polynom(exp): # your task
     # convert arbitrary expressions to polynomials
 ```
 What is the internal representation of arbitrary expressions?
 A moment's reflection shows that simplification (and indeed all symbolic computation) would be extremely complicated if carried out directly on strings.
-The proper format, used in all computer algebra systems and also in compilers for programming languages, is **trees**, also known as **abstract syntax trees** in this context.
+The proper format, used in computer algebra systems and also in compilers for programming languages, is **trees**, also known as **abstract syntax trees** when representing the structure of expressions.

 In Python, we can implement abstract syntax trees as a class with two variables: an **operator** and its **argument list**.
 The arguments in the list are expected to be expression trees themselves, which means that trees are a **recursive data structure**.